yiisoft/assets/docs/asset-bundles.md

 }
 ```

 npm installs three packages into `node_modules` directory of our application.
-These are bootstrap4, and its two dependencies: jquery and popper.
+These are bootstrap4, and its two
+dependencies: jQuery and popper.

 Add alias to the application config at `config/params.php`: